adityachaudhari24/aws-solutions-architect-associate-notes/README.md

   - `weighted routing`: Different weights go to different target groups (e.g., 80% to App servers, 20% to API servers).

 - DAX is used for caching reads, not to help with writes.
+- `S3 One Zone-IA` charges for retrieval.
+This storage class `is not the most cost-effective choice for data that has unknown or variable access patterns`.
+S3 One Zone-IA is best suited for infrequently accessed data that does not require the availability and resilience of S3 Standard or S3 Standard-IA, such as secondary backup copies of on-premises data or easily re-creatable data.
+- The write-through strategy adds data or updates data that is in the cache whenever the application writes data to the database.
+Data in the cache is never stale because the data in the cache is updated every time the application writes the data to the database.
+ElastiCache supports relational databases.

 ⭐⭐⭐⭐⭐⭐ Design Cost optimized Architecture ⭐⭐⭐⭐⭐⭐